Phillip-M97/GeoBIKED/README.md

 ## Test Data
 The benchmark dataset discussed in the paper is a derived subset from our provided GeoBiked Dataset.
 It can also be found in the [Drive](https://drive.google.com/drive/folders/1s2gILDboW2S66XxS2TtkOdsEYOMqe1TH?usp=sharing).
 To use this, or any other dataset, simply download it and place it within the "assets" folder.

-# Annotation with Text Descriptions
+# Generation of Text Descriptions with GPT-4o
 This corresponds to the section in the paper that discusses the processing of the GeoBiked dataset with pretrained Vision-Language Models to automatically annotate it with creative and controllable text descriptions.
+We provide the utilized system-prompt as well as the generated text-descriptions and our script for evaluating the generated descriptions under [Text_Generation_with_GPT4o](https://github.com/Phillip-M97/GeoBIKED/tree/main/Text_Generation_with_GPT4o).

-## Vision-Language Models
+## Vision-Language Model
 We evaluate GPT-4o as our Vision-Language Model.

-## System Prompts
-The system prompts that we used to generate the text descriptions with the different models are provided in the corresponding folder *Text_Annotations_with_VLMs*.
-We provide the entire system prompt for each evaluated model as well as some exemplary text descriptions.
-The descriptions can be matched with the corresponding images by their indices.

 ## License
 This repository is published under the Creative Commons Attribution-NonCommercial 4.0 International License.
 For further information, please refer to https://creativecommons.org/licenses/by-nc/4.0/.